telliott99/MySwift/part3/closures2.rst

     println(a)
     // ["Charlie", "Bob", "Alex"]

-In this case, it does seem silly to use a name for ``rev``, if we could just put it directly as the second argument to ``sorted``.
-So we use a closure:
+In this case, it does seem silly to use a name for ``rev``, since we only put it immediately as the second argument to ``sorted``.
+Use a closure:

 .. sourcecode:: bash